xenitane/xenitane.github.io/src/content/publication/electric-flux-through-rectangular-sheet.md

 And recently, out of nowhere, my thoughts circle back to this problem and I gave it another go.
 And this time I was able to solve it, and I want to share what I was able to do here.

-## Let's get things in order first
+## Let's Get Things In Order First

 **The problem**: _"There is a point charge q, placed at the center of the face of a cube.
 Find the electric flux passing through the face opposite to the face on which the charge is placed."_

 From the diagram we can see that the target square face can be divided into four equal squares around it's center.

-And if we find the flux through one quardrant, we can just multiply it by four and we'll get our final result.
+And if we find the flux through one quadrant, we can just multiply it by four and we'll get our final result.

-## Let the math begin
+## Let The Math Begin

 I mentioned above that we need to find the flux for one square, but what if instead of a square it was a rectangle with different measurements.

-So what we'll do is try to find the answer for a rectangle and put the dimentsions of the square in the expression to generate our answer.
+So what we'll do is try to find the answer for a rectangle and put the dimensions of the square in the expression to generate our answer.

 $$ \Phi_{(m,n)} = \Large\oint_{R_{(m,n)}}\normalsize\overrightarrow{E}_{(x,y)}\ldotp\text{d}\overrightarrow{s} $$